There is no financial aid deadline for entering 1Ls and all information is strictly confidential.

 To Apply for Direct Unsubsidized Loans

 • Request that a copy of the FAFSA report be released to the University of Michigan Law School, code #E00506.
-(Note that the rest of the University of Michigan uses a different number.)
+(Note that other schools and colleges at the University of Michigan uses different numbers.)
 Be sure to retain a copy of the completed form for your records.

 Apply for FAFSA